August: Work Locations and Updates

 Here is where you can expect to see Medina EC crews and contractors frequently during August.

 - Crews with Allegiant Utility Services and Lamar Technical Services will be inspecting and updating equipment throughout our service area.
 During the rest of 2019, their primary focus will be in Medina County.
+As part of this work, contractors may be photographing Medina EC equipment and poles.

 - Crews with Medina EC and Allegiant will be visiting locations with meters on our load management program and checking them, along with equipment at the sites.
 This work should be complete by late August.